opensafely-core/airlock/docs/creating-a-release-request.md

 When adding a file, researchers should choose one of these two options:

 - **Output** Files of this type contain the data the researcher wishes to be released.
-These files will ultimately be released.
+These files will ultimately be released if approved.
 - **Supporting** Files of this type contain supplementary data to support the review of "output" type files in the release request, e.g. the underlying data used to generate a figure.
 These files will ultimately not be released.